Get a free quote today!Continue a Saved Quote

 Idaho Auto Insurance Information

-coverage if you cannot afford to replace or repair the vehicle if it is seriously damaged in an accident.
+While the state does not require collision and comprehensive insurance, lenders will almost certainly mandate such coverage for leased and financed vehicles.
+Even if the car is owned outright, consider purchasing such coverage if you cannot afford to replace or repair the vehicle if it is seriously damaged in an accident.

 SR-22 Insurance in Idaho